Homosexuality and the Church of Jesus Christ of Latter-day Saints: Pro-LGBTQ teachings

-In 1999 the president of the church Gordon B. Hinckley publicly welcomed lesbian and gay people into its congregations, and in an interview affirmed them as "good people".
+In 1999, church president Gordon B. Hinckley publicly welcomed lesbian and gay people into LDS congregations, and in an interview affirmed them as "good people".
 Church leaders have spoken out against "gay-bashing" and other physical or verbal assaults on those involved in homosexual relationships.
 They have also encouraged members to befriend gay members.
-The church website implicitly acknowledges the biological causes of homosexuality.
+The church website now implicitly acknowledges the biological causes of homosexuality.

 November 2015 policy change

 In November 2015, the church updated its policies regarding those in legal same-sex unions, stating that such couples are apostates from the church.
-These policies also barred such couples' children—either adopted or biological—from being baptized, confirmed, ordained, or participating in mission service until reaching adulthood and obtaining permission from the First Presidency.
+These policies also barred such couples' children—either adopted or biological—from being baptized, confirmed, ordained, or participating in mission service until reaching adulthood or obtaining parental consent and permission from the First Presidency.
 Prior to this, local leadership had more discretion on whether or how far to pursue church disciplinary action against members in same-sex marriages.
 The policy was controversial and received national criticism.

 The reversal

 In April 2019, the church reversed its policy on couples in same-sex marriages, no longer automatically treating same-sex marriage as apostasy for church discipline.
-Additionally, children of same-sex couples would now be allowed to receive blessings from a priesthood holder in good standing, and be baptized.
-However, it still considered same-sex marriage to be a "serious transgression," and may discipline church members involved in any same-sex sexual activity.
+Additionally, children of same-sex couples would now be allowed to receive blessings from a priesthood holder in good standing, and be baptized without First Presidency approval.
+However, it still considered same-sex marriage to be a "serious transgression", and may discipline church members involved in any same-sex sexual activity.

 Terminology used by the church

-Church leaders now teach that it's acceptable to identify as gay.
+Church leaders now teach that it is acceptable to identify as gay.
 Previously, church leaders stated that the terms "homosexual", "lesbian", and "gay" should only be used as adjectives to describe feelings or behaviors, and not to describe people.
-Church leaders and organizations refer to homosexuality as a sexual orientation.
-The church and its members have often referred to homosexuality with the term "same-gender attraction".
+Church leaders have referred to homosexuality as a sexual orientation.
+Since the 1990s through at least 2015, church leaders have tended to use the term "same-gender attraction" (SGA) instead of "homosexuality" in official publications.
+Many members have reflected that language in their self-identifications, with its use being interpreted as an in-group signalling of adherence to LDS teachings on sexuality.